As seen on TV? The real promise of forensic science.

 The public has discovered these limitations the hard way.
 Hundreds of convictions have been overturned due to faulty forensic evidence.
 Some forensic investigators and technicians have exploited public faith in their discipline to pass off shoddy work.

-But in Houston, Henry introduces us to a forensic scientist leading the charge to lift his profession up to the standards that the public has come to expect.
+In today’s lead story, the Monitor’s Henry Gass introduces us to a forensic scientist in Houston who is leading the charge to lift his profession up to the standards that the public has come to expect.
 Peter Stout knows better than most how messy investigations can be.
 Perfection may never be a reasonable expectation, but he sees forensic science as the best tool for finding “a just result.”